JulietWallace/Group_Project/README.md

 Bootstrap progress bar code in book.html is from https://www.w3schools.com/bootstrap/bootstrap_progressbars.asp

-We used the following links to do things with Bootsrap:
+We took code from the following places to do things with bootstrap and create the slide show with javascript:

 https://www.w3schools.com/bootstrap5/